-Over the five years through 2013-14, revenue for the Clothing Wholesaling industry is expected to decline at an annualised 0.5% to reach $9.0 billion, capped off by a 0.6% decline in 2013-14.
+Over the five years through 2013-14, revenue for the Clothing Wholesaling industry is expected to decline by an annualised 2.1% to reach $8.1 billion.
+However, revenue is anticipated to increase by 0.8% in 2013-14.
 As the global reach of many clothing companies increases, wholesale bypass is becoming increasingly prevalent.
 Low-cost producers in countries such as China and Vietnam are becoming more accessible to retailers, selling products directly to retailers and bypassing wholesalers in the process.
-The Clothing Wholesaling industry's weak performance can also be attributed to low underlying demand from the retail sector.
-The rise of online clothing stores has undermined demand for products sold through retail channels, which has undercut retailers' demand for products sold by wholesalers... purchase to read more
+The Clothing Wholesaling industry's weak performance can also be attributed to low underlying demand from the retail sector... purchase to read more

 The industry has a low level of market share concentration, with only one company, Pacific Brands, accounting for more than 5.0% of the available market.
 The top four players have a combined market share of less than 20.0%.
 The market is relatively saturated with small players offering a range of products.
 The industry is characterised by a large variety of products and brands, making it difficult for any entity to dominate the market.